armanckeser/TrackCrafts/README.md

 ### Description

 Middle Click on a recipe to track it.
-Press F1 to clear it.
+Press F1 to clear all.
 Note: Currently not auto updating

 ### Features